belovedpearl/Currency_Converter/README.md

    * To easily navigate and understand the application.
    * To be able to choose what to do with the program.
    * To be able to view the exchange rate.
-   * To be informed if wrong units is provided.
+   * To be informed if wrong units are provided.
    * To get performamce data of currencies to be compared.

 ---